Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: Applications and Evaluation

-The experimental evaluation was conducted on a laptop with an Apple M4 processor and 24 GB of memory, with a time limit of one minute per test.
-The results show average execution times of 0.27 seconds for \texttt{str.replace\_str} and 0.36 seconds for \texttt{str.replace\_re} operations.
-Test outcomes were classified into three categories: SAT (satisfiable), UNSAT (unsatisfiable), and Inconclusive.
-An "Inconclusive" result indicates that the solver cannot determine satisfiability, not due to timeout (all tests are finished in one minute) but rather due to inherent limitations of the forward-propagation algorithm inherited from CertiStr \cite{cpp/KanLRS22}.
-Specifically, when the string constraints do not satisfy the tree property defined in \cite{cpp/KanLRS22}, the forward-propagation algorithm may be unable to reach a definitive conclusion, even when the variable domains remain non-empty after propagation.
+The experimental evaluation was conducted on a laptop with an Apple M4 processor and 24 GB of memory, with a \textbf{one-hour} time limit per test.
+Table~\ref{tab:string_operations} summarizes the results.
+The results from CertiStrR were classified into three categories: SAT (satisfiable), UNSAT (unsatisfiable), and Inconclusive.
+An "Inconclusive" result indicates that the solver cannot determine satisfiability due to the inherent incompleteness of the string solver's algorithm, not timeout (all tests completed within one hour).
+This occurs when the solver cannot determine whether string variables need to be assigned different values that satisfy all constraints.

-Our performance analysis revealed that while the SFT-based replacement operation modeling is efficient, the primary computational bottleneck stems from automata accumulation during forward-propagation.
-Consider the following string constraints:

-where \texttt{++} denotes string concatenation.
-The variable $x$ appears multiple times on the left-hand side of the equations, causing the forward-propagation algorithm to accumulate automata representations for all constraints: $x_1\texttt{++}x_2$, \texttt{replace}($x_3, p, r$), $x_4$, and \texttt{replace\_re}($x_5, p_1, r_1$).
-Each accumulation step requires computing the product of the current automaton with the previous result.
-Given that the product operation has a worst-case complexity of $O(n^2)$, where $n$ represents the automaton size, this repeated accumulation can lead to state explosion.
+We also compare our approach with two state-of-the-art string solvers: Ostrich \cite{pacmpl/ChenFHHHKLRW22} and CVC5 \cite{cvc5}.
+The experimental results demonstrate that string replacement operations, particularly replace-all operations, pose significant challenges for existing state-of-the-art solvers.
+The "unknown" label in the table indicates the tests where CVC5 cannot determine satisfiability.
+Notably, PCP and RNA benchmarks cannot be solved by most state-of-the-art string solvers, including CVC5 \cite{cvc5}, yet CertiStrR solves them efficiently.
+Among existing solvers, only OSTRICH \cite{pacmpl/ChenFHHHKLRW22} can handle these benchmarks.
+CertiStrR outperforms both Ostrich and CVC5 across most benchmark subgroups, with the only exception of the "Replace Str" category where CVC5 achieves better performance (though it experiences one timeout).
+CertiStrR demonstrates particularly strong performance in "Replace All" category.
+These results demonstrate the effectiveness and efficiency of our SFT formalization and implementation.

+\paragraph{Transducers vs. Replacement Operations.} Although both transducers and replacement operations can express string transformations for security-related verification, transducers are strictly more expressive because they can capture dependencies between the input pattern and the replacement string.
+In contrast, all replacement operations in SMT-LIB treat the pattern and the replacement string as independent.
+For example, in the SFT in Figure~\ref{fig:html-sanitizer-sft}, a transition may be defined over an interval such as $[\texttt{a-z}]$, and the output function computes its output directly based on the input character.
+Replacement operations, however, cannot express such dependencies since the replacement string is not a function.

+Consider a string transformation that replace each character in $[\texttt{a-z}]$ with its ASCII code.
+Modeling this transformation using only replacement operations requires spliting the interval $[\texttt{a-z}]$ into individual characters, resulting in 26 separate \texttt{replace-all} operations—one for each letter.
+For example: